jiyutake/womp/README.md

 ~/.config/eww/womp/bin/womp.sh start
 ```

-`./bin/womp.sh` is a CLI tool for you to interact with Womp.
-It must stay in this directory when you run it, but you can alias it in your shell config.
-Run `./bin/womp.sh help` to see all the commands and options.
+`./bin/womp.sh` is a CLI tool for you to interact with Womp, run `./bin/womp.sh help` to see all the commands and options.

+> [!TIP]
+> The script must stay in this directory when you run it, but you can symlink the script for convenience
+> ```
+> ln -s ~/.config/eww/womp/bin/womp.sh ~/.local/bin/womp.sh
+> ```

+> [!IMPORTANT]
-To properly launch Womp, we highly recommend you run `womp.sh start`.
+> To properly launch Womp, we highly recommend you use `womp.sh start`.
 Place this command somewhere in your `bspwmrc` config.

 ### Recommended set up